ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Payment of Advance Tax under Section 44AD

-An assessee is liable to pay his or her advance tax in a single instalment on or before the 15th of March of every financial year if he or she opts for presumptive taxation under Section 44AD.
+An assessee is liable to pay his or her advance tax in a single installment on or before the 15th of March of every financial year if they opt for presumptive taxation under Section 44AD.
 For any default in paying the advance tax , the assessee will be charged interest under Section 234C.

 What are taxable Profits and Gains?

-As per the section 44AD an assessee who opted for presumptive taxation will compute his income as 8% of the total turnover or gross receipts of the last year.
-An amount higher than the previously computed amount as presumptive income claimed by an assessee shall be termed as gains and profits of the business that is chargeable to tax under the head "Profits and gains of business or profession".
+As per section 44AD, an assessee who opted for presumptive taxation will compute his income as 8% of the total turnover or gross receipts of the last year.
+An amount higher than the previously computed amount as presumptive income claimed by an assessee shall be termed as gains and profits of the business that is chargeable to tax under the head "Profits and gains of business or profession."

 Note: An assessee can claim lower profits or gains if he has maintained proper books of account and gets his accounts audited and furnish the audit report mentioning lower profits.